Kitware/dive/client/README.md

     * In the case of multi-camera data (only available on desktop) the cameraStore will create a camera for each.
 Each cameraStore will have a trackStore and groupStore where the annotations will be stored.
   * Media Data is also loaded in this function.
 Either that is a single video URL or a list of images.
 * **provideAnnotator** Function
-  * The providerAnnotator function will take the resulting reactive data and functions to interact with the reactive data and give a way in which lower components can inject this information to interact with it.
+  * The provideAnnotator function will take the resulting reactive data and functions to interact with the reactive data and give a way in which lower components can inject this information to interact with it.
-  * I.E. The annotor can import { useselectedTrackId } from ‘vue-media-annotator/provides’ to use a reactive property of the selected trackId.
+  * I.E. The annotator can `import { useselectedTrackId } from ‘vue-media-annotator/provides’` to use a reactive property of the selected trackId.
   * For performance reasons all reactive properties are read-only and rely on functions to modify.